 12. Rosewood Phnom Penh (Cambodia)

-Our very last property to detail is the Rosewood Phnom Penh, which also offers some of the most astonishing value in Rosewood’s entire portfolio.
-This ritzy property calls on relaxing Asian zen tones, and it occupies the top 14 floors of Vattanac Capital Tower, the city’s top iconic modern structure.
+Rosewood Phnom Penh offers some of the most astonishing value in Rosewood’s entire portfolio.
+This ritzy property calls on relaxing Asian zen tones.
+It occupies the top 14 floors of Vattanac Capital Tower, the city’s top iconic modern structure.

-The airy rooms offer indulgent amenities, such as panoramic views of Phnom Penh city center, a full marble bathroom, 600 thread count Frette linens, Christophe Laudamiel bath amenities, an LCD flat-screen TV, free Wi-Fi, a fully stocked private bar, a Nespresso coffee machine, high-tech room controls, terrycloth bathrobes, slippers, complimentary bottled water, and complimentary daily newspapers, as well as twice-daily housekeeping service.
+The airy rooms offer indulgent amenities, such as panoramic views of Phnom Penh city center, a full marble bathroom, 600 thread count Frette linens, and Christophe Laudamiel bath amenities.
+Each room features an LCD flat-screen TV, free Wi-Fi, a fully stocked private bar, a Nespresso coffee machine, and high-tech room controls.
+Relax with terrycloth bathrobes, slippers, complimentary bottled water, and complimentary daily newspapers, as well as twice-daily housekeeping service.

-Within the property, you’ll find a brasserie with floor-to-ceiling windows serving regional cuisine, a Chinese gastronomic restaurant, a Japanese robata, a bright lounge with light bites and cocktails, a patisserie boutique, and a jaw-dropping cocktail bar on a cantilevered terrace with soaring views of the city.
-You’ll also want to check out the 72-foot indoor pool, the 24/7 gym, and the luxe spa.
+Within the property, you’ll find a brasserie with floor-to-ceiling windows serving regional cuisine, a Chinese gastronomic restaurant, a Japanese robata, and a bright lounge with light bites and cocktails.
+There’s also a patisserie boutique and a jaw-dropping cocktail bar on a cantilevered terrace with soaring views of the city.
+You’ll also want to check out the 72-foot indoor pool, 24/7 gym, and luxe spa.

-Standard rooms can be booked for as little as $170 per night and will generally max out at $300 per night, with the average being somewhere around $185 per night.
+Standard rooms can be booked for as low as $450 per night and will generally max out at $625 per night, with the average being somewhere around $500 per night.

 Rosewood is one of the world’s top luxury hotel brands.
-Although its portfolio of hotels doesn’t encompass every single corner of the globe, it has chosen to build its offering in a strategic way that aligns with its vision.
+Although its portfolio of hotels doesn’t encompass every corner of the globe, its strategic offerings align with its vision.